5.1. The unification of physical interactions

 The second level of the hierarchy consists of hadrons, baryons having half integral spin and mesons having integral spin.
 Although the combination of quarks is subject to severe restrictions, there

-All other hadrons have a very short mean lifetime, a free neutron having the longest (900 sec).
+other hadrons have a very short mean lifetime, a free neutron having the longest (900 sec).
 Their diversity is much larger than that of leptons and of quarks.
-Based on symmetry relations, group theory orders the hadrons into sets of e.g. eight baryons
+Based on symmetry relations, group theory orders the hadrons into sets of e.g. eight baryons or ten

 Atomic nuclei constitute the third layer in the hierarchy.
 With the exception of hydrogen, each nucleus consists